MonikaFJ/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!
+All code can be found in file `advanced_line_find.py`

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+This step is implemented in function `get_camera_calibration_parameters()`

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction.
-The assumption is that the camera parameters
+The assumption is that the camera parameters are known from calibration step.
+To undistort the image I'm using `cv2.undistort(img, mtx, dist, None, mtx)` function.
-![alt text][image2]
+![alt text][undistorted]

-First step is to
 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color thresholds on RGB and HLS color space to generate a binary image (full implementation in in `advanced_line_finding.py` in function `extract_edges()` ).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ```python
     binary_red[(R > 200) & (R <= 255)] = 255
     binary_green[(G > 200) & (G <= 255)] = 255